Garden State Equality

 Fuscarino’s volunteer work has received numerous accolades, including recognition from the New Jersey State Senate and Assembly, Congressmen Bill Pascrell and Donald Payne, U.S. Senators Robert Menendez and Frank Lautenberg, and Governor Jon Corzine.
 Media outlets such as CBS News, Sirius XM and Genre Magazine have featured Christian in groundbreaking stories.
-Hofstra University honored Christian, an alum, as their 2012 Man of the Year for his work developing a safe-campus space for LGBT students while earning his BA in digital media and LGBT studies.
+Hofstra University honored Christian, an alum, as their 2012 Man of the Year for his work developing a safe-campus space for LGBTQ students while earning his BA in digital media and LGBTQ studies.

 Christian recently moved back to New Jersey from Brooklyn where he was living with his partner, Aaron Williams, a tennis instructor, now serving in the Marines.

 Alisha De Lorenzo, Interim Deputy Director

 As Interim Deputy Director, Alisha De Lorenzo MS, NCC, LPC, SAC oversees programs, development and policy at Garden State Equality as it relates to education and health care.
 Alisha brings her expertise from over 16 years in public education and as a licensed mental health clinician to guide the development and expansion of LGBTQ programs, education and advocacy for youth, educators, families and older adults.

 She is also the Founder and Owner of Living YES, LLC.
 Created from her passions for education, equity, mental health and contemplative practices.
 Alisha provides quality professional development and consultation to school districts seeking to integrate wellness as an approach to address educational equity and the emotional literacy of all members of the school community.